 Datasets are an important output and resource for researchers of all disciplines.
 For the community to effectively access and re-use datasets, an understanding of data storage and attribution is fundamental.
 From that understanding flows the development and use of standard data exchange protocols.
-How are ORCID identifers being embedded into data respository workflows?
+How are ORCID identifers being embedded into data repository workflows?
 In addition to a number of recent integrations by figshare, ANDS, and ODIN, Dryad is starting work to pilot use of ORCID identifiers in DSpace, discussed at the OAI8 DSpace User Meeting hosted by @mire.

 Data storage options